 - No articles of clothing that do not provide adequate coverage of the body.
-Adequate coverage is defined as: - o covering areas from one armpit to the other armpit and down to approximately 3 to 4 inches in length on the upper thighs/inseam (see image below) - o tops must have shoulder straps of 1 inch or more - o rips, tears, or mesh should be lower than the 3-to-4-inch upper thigh/inseam requirement must have straps entire area from armpit to armpit

-- No student shall wear any article of clothing or adornment displaying obscene printing, messaging, or advertising.
+Adequate coverage is defined as: - o Covering areas from one armpit to the other armpit and down to approximately 3 to 4 inches in length on the upper thighs/inseam (see image below) - o Tops must have shoulder straps of 1 1⁄2 inches or more - o Rips, tears, cut offs, or mesh (tops or bottoms) will be not be acceptable at Summit. - No student shall wear any article of clothing or adornment displaying obscene printing, messaging, or advertising.
 Potentially offensive articles include clothing or adornments with any drug/alcohol/smoking references, references to sex and/or violence, satanic/anarchic/racist/homophobic messaging, or any illegal or offensive activity, either explicit or implied. - No hats indoors.
 Hats may be worn outdoors as long they adhere to the dress code guidelines listed above. - No shoes that could cause a safety hazard such as flip flops or shoes without a heel strap. - No pajamas or costumes unless authorized by administration.